lars-frogner/Backstaff/README.md

 $ HDF5_DIR=/path/to/hdf5 cargo install ...
 ```

-**_NOTE:_** Compilation can be quite slow because the interpolation code relies heavily on macros, which are time consuming to compile.
-If this is an issue, compilation can be sped up by adding the `--branch=const-generics-interp`, which installs a branch using the experimental [Const generics](https://github.com/rust-lang/rfcs/blob/master/text/2000-const-generics.md) Rust functionality to avoid macros.
-However, this requires that you activate the nightly Rust compiler by running `rustup default nightly` prior to `cargo install`.
-Revert to the stable compiler afterwards by running `rustup default stable`.

 ### Compiling from source

 You can compile the code in this repository using the `cargo build` command.
 Make sure to add the `--release` flag so that optimizations are turned on.